Bride price: Western Asia

 Assyrians, who are indigenous people of Western Asia, commonly practice the bride price (niqda) custom.
 The tradition would involve the bridegroom's family paying to the father of the bride.
 The amount of money of the niqda is reached by negotiation between groups of people from both families.
 The social state of the groom's family influences the amount of the bridewealth that ought to be paid.
 When the matter is settled to the contentment of both menages, the groom's father may kiss the hand of the bride's father to express his chivalrous regard and gratitude.
 These situations are usually filmed and incorporated within the wedding video.
 Folk music and dancing is accompanied after the payment is done, which usually happens on the doorstep, before the bride leaves her home with her escort (usually a male family member who would then walk her into the church).
-It is still practised by Muslims in the region and is called Mahr.

 Central Asia

 In many parts of Central Asia nowadays, bride price is mostly symbolic.
 Various names for it in Central Asia include қалыңмал [qaləɴmal], калың [qɑlɯ́ŋ], qalin [qalɨn], and калым [kɐˈɫɨm].
 It is also common in Uzbekistan and Turkmenistan.
 The price may range from a small sum of money or a single piece of livestock to what amounts to a herd of livestock, depending on local traditions and the expectations and agreements of the families involved.
 The tradition is upheld in Afghanistan.
 A "dark distortion" of it involved a 6-year-old daughter of an Afghan refugee from Helmand Province in a Kabul refugee camp, who was to be married to the son of the money lender who provided with the girl's father $2500 so the man could pay medical bills.
 According to anthropologist Deniz Kandiyoti, the practice increased after the fall of the Taliban.
-It is still practised by Muslims in the region and is called Mahr.